daniloqueiroz/nsync/docs/architecture.md

     Message bus used for communication between the modules above.
 Takes care of coroutine initialization and so on.

-* Application:

-    Provide entry point for implement Use Cases operations.
-    Consume and execute AppCommands.

-* CLI/GUI:

-    On top of the REST API, provides access to configuration setup and operation status.

 * Data Structures: